Full Constitutional Companion Framework – The United Nations (Judicial and Institutional Version)

 5.2 Translating Agreement into Institutional Form

-Peace agreements may stabilise conflict without resolving governance mechanics.
+Peace agreements may stabilise conflict without resolving governance structures.

 Parity mechanisms provide structural options for: